minghsu0107/saga-example/README.md

   - As a streaming platform for obtaining real-time purchase result.
 - Observibility
   - Prometheus - pulling metrics from all services.
-  - Opencensus collector - collecting tracing spans accross service boundaries.
+  - Jaeger - preserving and querying tracing spans accross service boundaries.
-  - Jaeger - preserveing and querying tracing spans.
 - NATS Streaming - message broker for saga commands and events.

 The following diagram shows a brief overview of the architecture.